mrgaaron/docs/03-reading-data.md

 ### Streams

-A stream is an ordered sequence of data points (i.e. `timestamp, value` tuples) along with some context describing the source of the data points.
+A stream is an ordered sequence of data points (i.e. `timestamp, value` tuples) along with some metadata describing the source of the data points.
-When you read data from several sensors, TempoIQ returns one stream per sensor, where each stream's context describes the device and sensor that the data stream originated from.
+When you read data from several sensors, TempoIQ returns one stream per sensor, where each stream's metadata describes the device and sensor that the stream originated from.